Skip to main content

 The park does require a $5 parking tag if you want to park at trailheads (as of 2023), but it's $5.
 That's it.

-These are our top recommendations for guests who want great scenery without spending anything:
+Our top recommendations for guests who want great scenery without spending anything.

-Laurel Falls (2.6 miles round trip) — Paved trail to an 80-foot waterfall.
-This is the most popular hike in the park for good reason.
+Laurel Falls (2.6 miles round trip).
+Paved trail to an 80-foot waterfall.
+The most popular hike in the park for good reason.
 Get there before 9 AM for parking and fewer people.
 30 minutes from the cabin.

-Clingmans Dome / Kuwohi (1 mile round trip) — A steep but short paved ramp to the highest point in the Smokies at 6,643 feet.
+Clingmans Dome / Kuwohi (1 mile round trip).
+A steep but short paved ramp to the highest point in the Smokies at 6,643 feet.
 The 360-degree view from the observation tower is ridiculous.
 On a clear day you can see 100 miles.
-About an hour's drive from Whispering Pines.
+About an hour's drive.

-Grotto Falls (2.6 miles round trip) — You walk behind the waterfall.
+Grotto Falls (2.6 miles round trip).
+You walk behind the waterfall.
 Kids lose their minds.
-The trail starts on the Roaring Fork Motor Nature Trail, which is a scenic drive by itself.
+The trail starts on the Roaring Fork Motor Nature Trail, which is a scenic drive on its own.
 40 minutes from the cabin.

-Porters Creek Trail (4 miles round trip) — Quieter than Laurel Falls, especially in spring when the wildflowers carpet the forest floor.
+Porters Creek Trail (4 miles round trip).
+Quieter than Laurel Falls, especially in spring when the wildflowers carpet the forest floor.
 Old stone walls and a historic farmstead along the way.
-This one feels like a secret, even though it's well-maintained.
+Feels like a secret even though it's well-maintained.

-• Walking the main strip — Sounds boring, but the people-watching, street performers, and window shopping are genuinely entertaining.
+• Walking the main strip.
+Sounds boring, but the people-watching, street performers, and window shopping are genuinely entertaining.
 The kids will want to stop at the candy shops.
-Budget $5-10 for a bag of saltwater taffy
+Budget $5 to $10 for a bag of saltwater taffy.

-• Gatlinburg SkyBridge viewing area — You don't have to pay for the SkyBridge to enjoy the views from the SkyLift park area.
-Walk around, take photos, and skip the $17 ticket
+• Gatlinburg SkyBridge viewing area.
+You don't have to pay for the SkyBridge to enjoy the views from the SkyLift park area.
+Walk around, take photos, skip the $17 ticket.

-• Sugarlands Visitor Center — At the national park entrance in Gatlinburg.
-Free museum, short film about the park, and helpful ranger staff who'll mark up a map with trail recommendations based on your fitness level
+• Sugarlands Visitor Center, at the park entrance in Gatlinburg.
+Free museum, short film about the park, and helpful ranger staff who'll mark up a map with trail recommendations based on your fitness level.

-• Village Shops area — Covered walking area with galleries, candle shops, and a few boutiques.
-Free to browse, and it's the quieter end of the strip
+• Village Shops area.
+Covered walking area with galleries, candle shops, and boutiques.
+Free to browse, and it's the quieter end of the strip.

 A cabin with a full kitchen is the biggest budget hack in the Smokies.
-Eating out three meals a day for a family of 4-6 adds up fast — $50 for breakfast, $60 for lunch, $100+ for dinner.
-That's $200/day on food.
+Eating out three meals a day for a family of 4 to 6 adds up fast: $50 for breakfast, $60 for lunch, $100+ for dinner.
+That's $200 a day on food.

 Or you buy groceries and cook at the cabin.

-Kroger (Sevierville, 1805 Winfield Dunn Parkway) — 10 minutes from the cabin.
-Full grocery store with a deli, bakery, and pharmacy.
+Kroger (Sevierville, 1805 Winfield Dunn Parkway).
+10 minutes from the cabin.
+Full grocery store with deli, bakery, and pharmacy.
 This is where most of our guests shop.
 Prices are reasonable and the selection is good.

-Publix (Sevierville, 1415 Hurley Drive) — About 12 minutes from the cabin.
+Publix (Sevierville, 1415 Hurley Drive).
+About 12 minutes from the cabin.
 Slightly pricier than Kroger but the prepared foods section is excellent.
-Their fried chicken and pre-made subs are a solid meal for a night when no one wants to cook.
+Their fried chicken and pre-made subs are a solid meal for a night when nobody wants to cook.

-Food City (multiple locations in Sevierville) — Regional chain, good prices, strong produce section.
+Food City (multiple Sevierville locations).
+Regional chain, good prices, strong produce section.
 The one on Forks of the River Parkway is about 15 minutes from the cabin.

-When you book through Airbnb, they add a service fee of 14-16% on top of the nightly rate.
-VRBO charges 6-12% in fees.
-For a $350/night cabin over 4 nights, that's an extra $200-$250 in fees going to a tech company.
+Airbnb adds a service fee of 14 to 16% on top of the nightly rate.
+VRBO charges 6 to 12%.
+For a $350/night cabin over four nights, that's an extra $200 to $250 going to a tech company.

 When you book directly through our website, those fees don't exist.
 The price you see is the price you pay, plus a cleaning fee and tax.
 That's it.

-For a 4-night stay, direct booking typically saves $150-$300 compared to the same dates on Airbnb.
+For a four-night stay, direct booking typically saves $150 to $300 compared to the same dates on Airbnb.
 That's your grocery budget for the trip.

 Whispering Pines sleeps up to 8 comfortably.
 If you're traveling with another family or a group of friends, splitting the cabin is one of the smartest budget moves.